1616410161CS3C/Basic-Projects/README.md

 # Basic-Projects
-All the projects in here will be related to DataAnalytics
+This repository contains projects in Data Analytics and Machine-Learning in Jupyter Notebook.